 A Chapter 13 discharge releases the debtor from all debts within the plan or “disallowed,” with few exceptions.
 Following a discharge, creditors who have received payments for claims either in full or in part may not take legal charge or collect from the debtor any longer.

-Generally all debts are discharged under Chapter 13 but there are exceptions.
-These include debts for home mortgage, child support in arrears for Chapter 13, federal educational loans, or certain taxes.
+Generally, all debts are discharged under Chapter 13 but there are exceptions.
+These include debts for a home mortgage, child support in arrears for Chapter 13, federal educational loans, or certain taxes.
 Depending on the extent to which they are paid under a Chapter 13 plan, the debtor is still responsible for these debts following a discharge.
 Debts for things such as fraud will be discharged unless a creditor files and prevails to have nondischargeable.

 Generally, a Chapter 13 discharge is much broader than that of Chapter 7, and it includes discharge from debts that would otherwise not be discharged under Chapter 7.

 Once a plan has been confirmed, a situation may arise that renders a debtor unable to complete their repayment plan.
-In such cases, the individual may apply to court for a “hardship discharge”.
-They may only receive such a discharge if the situation which has caused for their inability to complete the plan is out of their control, if the creditors have received as much as they would if it were a Chapter 7 liquidation case, and lastly if modifying the plan is not possible.
+In such cases, the individual may apply to the court for a “hardship discharge”.
+They may only receive such a discharge if the situation which has caused their inability to complete the plan is out of their control if the creditors have received as much as they would if it were a Chapter 7 liquidation case, and lastly if modifying the plan is not possible.
 Typically injury or illness that prevents the employment required to complete their plan is a common reason for discharge.
 Chapter 13 hardship discharge is more limited than a regular Chapter 13 discharge and does not apply to debts that are not discharged under a Chapter 7 bankruptcy discharge (see specifications here).